May 15, 2018, 3:08:49 PM CDT Feb 3, 2023, 4:10:41 PM CST

 While there might be more flexibility in the summer months, encourage kids to eat three meals and 1-3 small, healthy snacks per day.
 Although kids may sleep later, make sure their first meal is within an hour of waking up.
 They should eat another meal 4-5 hours later and a final meal 4-5 hours after that.

 Build family meals with a healthy plate in mind.
-Half the plate should be fruits and vegetables and the other half protein and grains.
-Snacks should be eaten between meals, at least 1-2 hours before the next meal is served, if your child is hungry.
+Half the plate should be fruits and vegetables, and the other half protein and grains.
+Snacks should be eaten between meals, at least 1-2 hours before the next meal is served if your child is hungry.
 They should also include a fruit or vegetable and one other food group.
+Doing so can help support your family's healthy eating goals throughout the summer and beyond.

 2. Combat mindless eating